jolee211/SER421_F20_Lab6_REST_API/README.txt

 The Postman requests have been exported to a file named NewsService_test.json.

-Variables to set:
+The easiest way to run the tests is to use the Collection Runner in Postman to run the "NewsService_test Lab 6" collection.
+If you choose to submit the Postman requests manually, then the results will be more unpredictable.

+STEPS FOR TESTING:
+1. Place a blank persistencestore.json file in the same directory as the NewsServiceAPI.js program.
+2. Start or restart NewsServiceAPI.js.
+3. Import the "NewsService_test Lab 6" collection into Postman using the NewsService_test.json file.
+4. Run Postman Runner for the "NewsService_test Lab 6" collection.
+5. To rerun the tests, repeat steps 1-4.

+Variables:
 1. idToDelete - the ID of the story to delete.
 The '/stories' endpoint will return a JSON object with a href from a POST request.
 The href is the URL to use for identifying a story.
 You can use the ID part of the href for a DELETE request to delete that particular story.
+2. idToRetrieve - the ID of the story to retrieve for the "get story by id" request

+NOTE: These variables exist because the ID's for the stories are random numbers.
+So they will be different every time a new story is created and persisted.

 These Postman requests can be used to set up stories:
 1. testR1 - create one story